KuudraBest/KuudraFollowerHelper/README.md

 # **SkyBlock Wikipedia Search Bar**:
-Introducing "SBWiki," a captivating Java mod designed to enhance the Kuudra quest experience in Hypixel Skyblock. .
-This mod seamlessly integrates a challenging yet rewarding puzzle-solving mechanism, adding an extra layer of ihelp to the quest.
+Introducing "SBWiki," a captivating Java mod designed to enhance the Kuudra quest experience in Hypixel Skyblock.
+This mod seamlessly integrates a Wikipedia page into Hypixel Skyblock, adding an extra layer of help to the Learing.

 This Mod Is An Open Source Code Mod

-KuudraHelper helps with kuudras quest and it shows all the locations of the npcs in crimson isle & Spider's Den as well as the FINAL QUEST puzzle
+SBWiki helps with integrating Wikipedia into Hypixel Skyblock

 PLEASE NOTE: This is a forge mod.
 Not a spigot plugin.
 Use the forge mod loader to use this mod for yourself.